iRashedK/HR/README.md

 # `OPENROUTER_TIMEOUT` and `OPENROUTER_RETRIES` tweak request behaviour
 make up  # runs docker compose up
 ```
-Open <http://localhost:8000> in your browser to access the built‑in interface.
-Upload a CSV or Excel file with employee data and wait while the analyzer service processes it and fills the results table.
+After running `make up` visit <http://localhost:8000> in your browser to access the built‑in interface.
+Upload a CSV or Excel file and the service will automatically start processing it.
+As results arrive you should see animated cards showing the roadmap steps with course and certification links.
+If no results appear check the container logs and verify your `OPENROUTER_API_KEY` in `.env`.
 If you want to use the optional React UI, run the frontend separately:
 ```bash
 cd frontend